supersurfer92/SwarmUI/README.md

 BadukBot and GoSwarm is a hobby project created by Caleb Cover and Nick Heyn based on SwarmUI.

-The original licenses are retained where applicable and the licenses used for new hardware developed will use a license that follows the Opens Source Hardware Association definition of Open Source Hardware (https://www.oshwa.org/definition/.)
+The original licenses are retained where applicable and the licenses used for new hardware developed will use a license that follows the Open Source Hardware Association definition of Open Source Hardware (https://www.oshwa.org/definition/.)
 (Caleb works for OSHWA.)

 <p align="center">
 <img src="Images/logos.png" alt="logos" width="700">